-(1) The assigned bacterial load from the NPDES permitted facility for WLA was determined as the product of the bacteria permit limit and the facility average monthly discharge at the time of the critical load.

-(2) Sample was not analyzed for E. coli, therefore critical load calculation not possible.
-(3) Percent reduction could not be determined due to absence of current load calculation.
+- (1) The assigned bacterial load from the NPDES permitted facility for WLA was determined as the product of the permitted flow and bacteria permit limit.
+(2) Sample was not analyzed for E. coli, therefore critical load calculation not possible. - (3) Percent reduction could not be determined due to absence of current load calculation.